Coder-RD/SQL-Challenge/README.md

 It is also about:

 - 🔥 Building consistency
-- 📚 Learning new concepts
+- 📚 Learning new SQL concepts
 - 🧠 Improving logical thinking
 - 💻 Writing better queries
 - 📊 Understanding data
+- 🗄️ Strengthening database knowledge
 - 🚀 Preparing for real-world database tasks
 - 🎯 Building a strong technical portfolio
+- 💼 Preparing for technical interviews

 ---